FeNO in Practice

 FeNO in Primary Care

-Primary care is one of the main settings where FeNO testing makes a significant difference.
-Many patients present with symptoms that overlap with other respiratory conditions, and FeNO provides an objective measure of inflammation that supports more accurate asthma diagnosis.
+Primary care is one of the key settings where FeNO testing delivers real value.
+Because many patients present with symptoms that overlap with other respiratory conditions, having an objective measure of airway inflammation helps GPs reach a more confident asthma diagnosis.

-In GP surgeries and Primary Care Networks, FeNO helps clinicians
+Within GP surgeries and Primary Care Networks, FeNO testing helps clinicians to:

 • identify eosinophilic airway inflammation